 Time Series Forecasting

-Time series forecasting extrapolates past behavior into the future by looking at data over a specific period of time.
+Time series forecasting extrapolates past behavior into the future by looking at data over a specific period.
 The focus is to utilize what happened in the past to attempt to predict what will occur in the future.

 Take stock prices history.
 By looking at daily closing values for a stock price over a year, a closing price time series could be created.
-You might be interested in whether there was any seasonality to the data set, so as to predict peaks and valleys according to retail seasons, time of year, and even time of day.
+A data scientist might be interested in whether there was any seasonality to the data set to predict peaks and valleys according to retail seasons, time of year, and even time of day.

 Those patterns, and other forecasts, help businesses gain insight.
-They are used to address concerns on risk, develop investment philosophies, and predict future behavior.
+They are used to address concerns on risk, develop investment philosophies, and predict future behavior with predictive analytics.

 Cluster Analysis is exactly as it sounds.
 Data points are grouped into clusters based on properties that make them more similar to each other than to the other groups.